 A tropical storm becomes a hurricane as soon as its wind speeds reach seventy-four (74) miles per hour.
 It takes the true final form of a hurricane as its eye forms completely, and its distinct parts become recognizable.
 Hurricanes are judged by tiers, following the Saffir-Simpson Hurricane Wind Scale (HWS).

 Category 1 Hurricane — 74 miles per hour to 95 miles per hour

 Category 2 Hurricane — 96 miles per hour to 110 miles per hour

 Category 3 Hurricane — 111 miles per hour to 129 miles per hour

 Category 4 Hurricane — 130 miles per hour to 156 miles per hour

 Category 5 Hurricane — Over 157 miles per hour

 Hurricanes will continue powering up as they float over the warm tropical waters, speeding up progressively.
 Hurricanes stop powering up as they make landfall.
 They no longer have warm water to use to power themselves, so they become less and less organized as wind speeds fall drastically.
 Eventually, the hurricane will break into thunderstorms, before falling apart completely.
 As the hurricane floats over land, its high-speed winds and heavy rains cause immense damage, potentially leveling entire towns in the process.

 Hurricanes are powerful storms that have a significant potential to cause severe damage.
 However, that doesn’t mean you can’t prepare for them in the meantime.
 Prepare by stockpiling water, food, and other essential supplies.
-You can even be prepared for the eventuality that you may lose power with a Rack Electric standby generator installation.
-Learn more about how our standby generators are keeping household’s lights on all hurricane season by calling us today at (561) 391-3550.
+You can even be prepared for the eventuality that you may lose power with a Rack Electric residential standby generator installation.
+Learn more about how our standby generators are keeping household lights on across South Florida all hurricane season by calling us today at 1-561-391-3550.